LumoSQL/not-forking/README.md

 # Not-Forking Tool

 This directory contains the not-forking tool as developed for the [LumoSQL project](http://lumosql.org).
-Not forking is like patching or merging, but is more intelligent so that software can be mostly-automatically kept in synch with an upstream.
+Not-forking is like patching or merging, but is more intelligent so that software can be mostly-automatically kept in synch with an upstream.

-Here you will find the tool and its libraries, and the [full documentation](doc/not-forking.md) It also contains an example configuration (in directory not-fork.d) which can be used for testing.
+Here you will find the tool and its libraries, and the [full documentation](doc/not-forking.md).
+It also contains an example configuration (in directory not-fork.d) which can be used for testing.

-LumoSQL has a more complicated use case, keeping track of multiple upstreams and versions.
+For more advanced uses, LumoSQL has a more complicated configuration which tracks multiple upstreams and versions.

 To install the tool: